 Just outside the museum, visitors can take the Red River Journey, which offers a walking tour of the Red River Valley's landforms, vegetation and important locations.
-The grounds also house an outdoor oilfield exhibit, complete with drilling derricks and related machinery.
+The grounds also house a variety of sculptures and an outdoor oilfield exhibit, complete with drilling derricks and related machinery.

 Crossroads of Commerce: A History of Free Enterprise in Oklahoma tells the story of economic development in Oklahoma through five time periods from 1716 to the present day.
 In each section, the exhibit sets the stage of history with the challenges and opportunities that ended one era and began another.
 The intent is to connect the dots between history and economic development in a way that celebrates creativity and hard work and inspires young people to take a chance.
 For more information, click here.